mbundgaard/Skills/README.md

 Production-validated development patterns and specialized knowledge for enterprise software development.

-> **DISCLAIMER**: This is an experimental first attempt at building a Claude Code skill.
-While the patterns are based on production codebases, this skill is provided as-is without warranty.
+> **DISCLAIMER**: This is an experimental first attempt at building Claude Code skills.
+While the patterns are based on production codebases, these skills are provided as-is without warranty.
 Community input and contributions are welcome!
 Use at your own risk and always review generated code before deploying to production environments.

 ## What are Skills?